drinkbird/drinkbird.github.io/about.md

 ## Background

-My name is Anastasios Piotopoulos.
-I'm a passionate software engineer and aspirant software architect, specialized in web and cloud technologies, having a lifelong mission of solving problems through building high-quality software.
+I'm Anastasios (Tasos) Piotopoulos, a passionate software engineer (M.Sc.) and aspiring architect, specialized in web and cloud technologies.
+My lifelong mission is solving problems through building high-quality software.

 Every successful software design is grown and forged through myriads of decisions, often made by many different people.
-My passion, therefore, lies in working with a strong team that understands this process, knows how to avoid waste and unnecessary technical debt, and highly focuses on code readability, robustness, testability and extensibility.
+My passion, therefore, lies in working with a strong team that understands this process, knows how to avoid waste and unnecessary technical debt, has a strong sense of responsibility and collective ownership, and also highly focuses on code readability, robustness, testability and extensibility.

+#### What is this blog about?

+The software industry continuously pushes us towards producing more, and faster, often disregarding quality.
+That's when priorities get blurry, corners get cut, and mediocre software comes into life.
+Then instead of solving interesting problems, teams waste their time and energy fighting with bugs and production issues, until technical debt becomes impossible to repay and projects go bankrupt.

+As software professionals we need to have engineering discipline, be ready to fight for the long term success of our projects, stop counting productivity by the lines of committed code, and start seeing the bigger picture.

+In this blog I distill some of my knowledge from the industry and literature, in hope to motivate and inspire both new and seasoned programmers to be the best versions of themselves and excel in the industry.

 #### Technologies

 One of the principles I live by is being pragmatic rather than dogmatic and [pick the right tool for the job](http://c2.com/cgi/wiki?PickTheRightToolForTheJob) on a case-by-case basis.
-During my career I have been involved in the construction of everything from simple tooling to enterprise cloud solutions.
-I have delivered projects using a variety of languages, frameworks and tools, such as Ruby, Java, python, JavaScript, iOS, Android, Dynamics CRM and more.
+During my career I have been involved in the construction of everything from simple tooling to enterprise cloud solutions, and have delivered projects using a variety of languages, platforms, libraries and tools, such as C#/F#/.NET, Scala, Kafka, Containers, JavaScript / TypeScript, Java, Ruby, python, Objective C, iOS, Android, Dynamics CRM and more.

-During the last few years I've been mostly working with C#, ASP.NET MVC, Web API, Angular, TypeScript, NodeJS, Microservices, and Microsoft Azure cloud services.
-Next stop will possibly be a functional language, such as F# or Clojure.
+During the last few years I've been mostly working with distributed systems, Microservices, Event Sourcing, Domain Driven Design, and architectural patterns for the cloud, mostly around resiliency, scalability and testing.
+Lately, I've been exploring functional programming with F# and Scala, and have been working towards combining the best of both worlds (OOP & FP).

 #### Community involvement

 Giving back to the community is one of the most rewarding activities of a software professional.
-Blogging is something I greatly enjoy, although you will also find me speaking at various events, academic lectures and community meetups, such as [AngularJS Dublin](https://www.meetup.com/AngularJSDublin/), a ~1200-member meetup hosted at Google's Headquarters in Dublin, of which I'm a core organizer.
+Blogging is something I greatly enjoy, although you will also find me speaking at various events, academic lectures and community meetups.
+I'm also organizer of [AngularJS Dublin](https://www.meetup.com/AngularJSDublin/), one of the largest technology meetups in Dublin, hosted at Google's Headquarters.

 <ul class="list-inline gallery">
 	<li>